heggy231/mws-stage-3/client/README.md

 1. cd into client dir
 2. > python -m SimpleHTTPServer 8000

+Todo: make sure you can tell you are online or offline

 ## Stage 2: ###########################################################

 1) Run terminal, CD to API server directory: [Server code](https://github.com/heggy231/mws-restaurant-stage-2)